pwh124/open_chromatin/README.md

 This repsitory will be continuously updated.

+## 06-14-2018

+As will surely be obvious, this repo was not continuously updated!

+A new manuscript with modifed and additional analyses is nearing completion so the smattering of code associated with v1 of the manuscript is now archived in the "v1_archive" directory.

+New scripts will be uploaded for the new manuscript shortly!
+Stay tuned!

 ## 10-15-2018
 - Added output from "ldsc_R_code.Rmd" including figures 1, 2, S2, and S3